Teal-Insights/ccdr-extraction-workflow/transform/1_db_schema_design.md

         ContentNodeType content_node_type
-        text content "The primary, cleaned text content of the node" string storage_url "For binary content like images" string caption "The original caption from the source (for figures, tables)" string description "AI-generated summary/description (for figures, tables)" EmbeddingSource embedding_source "Which field to use for the vector embedding" int sequence_in_parent_major "Order of this chunk within its parent component"
+        text content "The primary, cleaned text content of the node" string storage_url "For binary content like images" string description "AI-generated summary/description (for figures, tables)" EmbeddingSource embedding_source "Which field to use for the vector embedding" int sequence_in_parent_major "Order of this chunk within its parent component"